chiraag-kakar/todo-api/README.md

 );
 ```

-* Start the API server
+Step : 4 | Start the API server
   * Get back to the terminal where you installed dependencies for the project and enter the following command to start the API server
 ```
 nodemon